Johan Svensson (Swedish Air Force officer)

-Lieutenant General Karl Johan Svensson (born 18 January 1962) is a Swedish Air Force officer.
-He is currently serving as the Chief of Armed Forces Training & Procurement from 2017.
+Lieutenant General Karl Johan Svensson (born 18 January 1962) is a retired Swedish Air Force officer.
+He served as the Chief of Armed Forces Training & Procurement from 2017 to 2022.

 Early life

 Svensson was born on 18 January 1962 in Falköping, Sweden.
 He did his national military service in the Svea Artillery Regiment (A 1) in Linköping from 1981 to 1982 and attended the Military Academy Karlberg from 1984 to 1985.

 Career

 Svensson was commissioned as an officer in 1984.
 He continued serving in the Svea Artillery Regiment and passed the Staff Course at the Swedish Armed Forces Staff College from 1990 to 1991 and the Command and General Staff Course from 1993 to 1995.
 He served as an instructor at the Army Combat School (Arméns stridsskola) from 1995 to 1996 and then at the Army Command (Arméledningen) in the Defence Materiel Administration in 1996.
 Svensson was military advisor to the commanding officer of the Joint Operations Command (Operationsledningen, OPL) and to the Deputy Supreme Commander from 1997 to 1998.

 Svensson was promoted to lieutenant colonel in 1998 and served in the Strategic Plans and Policy Directorate (Strategiledningen) at the Swedish Armed Forces Headquarters in Stockholm from 1998 to 2001 when he was appointed chief of staff of the Swedish Armed Forces Helicopter Wing.
 In 2004, Svensson was promoted to colonel and was appointed deputy commanding officer of the Swedish Armed Forces Helicopter Wing and a year later he was appointed commanding officer of the same wing.
 In 2008, Svensson was promoted to brigadier general and was appointed deputy chief of the Air Component Command at the Swedish Armed Forces Headquarters.
 In July 2009, Svensson was appointed head of Core Planning Team and Exercise Director for Exercise VIKING 11 at the Swedish Armed Forces Headquarters and in June 2011 he became acting commanding officer of Air Force Department of the Swedish Armed Forces Training & Development Staff (Produktionsledningens flygvapenavdelning).